Mynigma/HTMLPurifier/README.md

 Roman Priebe (roman@mynigma.org) and Lukas Neumann (lukas@mynigma.org)

-## License
+## Licence

-HTMLPurifier is available under an LGPL license with a libgit2-style exception for App Store compatibility.
+HTMLPurifier is available under an LGPL license for use as a framework on Mac OS and under a GPL licence with a libgit2-style exception for iOS App Store compatibility.
 See the LICENSE file for more info.

 ## Config ##